-In many cases, the resulting tensor-product Adinkras exhibit one or more $\ZZ_2$-symmetries that are encoded by \sDE-codes (see Eqs.\eq{e:DE;E,E} for the definition): {\em\/even-split\/} refinements of the error-correcting (binary) doubly-even linear block (\DELB-)codes of Refs.\cite{r6-3,r6-3.2,rRLM-codes}.
+In many cases, the resulting tensor-product Adinkras exhibit one or more $\ZZ_2$ symmetries, which are encoded by \sDE-codes (see Eqs.\eq{e:DE;E,E} for the definition).
+These are the {\em\/even-split\/} refinements of the error-correcting (binary) doubly-even linear block (\DELB-)codes of Refs.\cite{r6-3,r6-3.2,rRLM-codes}, being an encryption theory consequence of the filtering condition of Ref.\cite{rGH-obs}.
 Very much like in the case of worldline supermultiplets\cite{r6-3,r6-3.2}, passing to the quotient of such a $\ZZ_2$ symmetry provides a new, half-sized supermultiplet, and one may do so repeatedly using mutually commuting such $\ZZ_2$ symmetries.
-A list of these symmetries for $p{+}q\leq8$ is depicted in Figure~\ref{f:1} using a graphical method\cite{r6-3c}, and which may also be used for $p{+}q>8$.
+A list of these symmetries for $p{+}q\leqslant8$ is depicted in Figure~\ref{f:1} using a graphical method\cite{r6-3c} that may also be used for $p{+}q>8$.

-The main results presented herein are: \begin{enumerate}\itemsep=-3pt \item the Constructions~\ref{C:pxq>pq} and~\ref{C:N>N0} for off-shell representations (and~\ref{C:N>Nq} for unidextrous representations on-the-half-shell) of worldsheet $(p,q)$-supersymmetry, and their listing for $p{+}q\leq8$; \item the definition and a $p{+}q\leq8$ listing of even-split (binary) doubly even linear block (\sDE) codes that encode possible $\ZZ_2$-symmetries in supermultiplets, with respect to which quotients define the minimal supermultiplets for given $(p,q)$-supersymmetry; \item the definition of a {\em\/twisted\/} $\ZZ_2$ symmetry in Adinkras, that implies a complex structure; \item a demonstrations that some worldsheet supermultiplets depicted by topologically inequivalent Adinkras are nevertheless equivalent, and by (super)field redefinition only; \item a demonstrations that the same Adinkra may depict distinct supermultiplets of the same $(p,q)$-supersymmetry, as same doubly even linear block codes have inequivalent even-splits; \item the supermultiplets projected by at least some of inequivalently even-split \DELB-codes are then shown to be nevertheless equivalent, and by (super)field redefinition only; \item an independent confirmation of the conclusion of Ref.\cite{rGH-obs}, that ambidextrous off-shell supermultiplets of ambidextrous supersymmetry must have at least three levels\cite{rCRT,r6-1}, \ie, their component (super)fields must have at least three distinct, adjacent engineering dimensions. \end{enumerate}
+The main results presented herein are: \begin{enumerate}\itemsep=-3pt \item Constructions~\ref{C:pxq>pq} and~\ref{C:N>N0} for off-shell representations, and Construction~\ref{C:N>Nq} for unidextrous (on the half-shell) representations of worldsheet $(p,q)$-supersymmetry, and their listing for $p{+}q\leqslant8$; \item the definition (and a $p{+}q\leqslant8$ listing) of {\em\/even-split (binary) doubly even linear block\/} (\sDE) codes (see Section~\ref{s:esDE}) that encode possible $\ZZ_2$ quotients of tensor product supermultiplets, many of which not themselves tensor products (see Section~\ref{s:FnF}); \item the definition of a {\em\/twisted\/} $\ZZ_2$ symmetry in Adinkras, which implies a complex structure; \item a demonstration that some worldsheet supermultiplets depicted by topologically inequivalent Adinkras are nevertheless equivalent, and by (super)field redefinition only; \item a demonstration that the same Adinkra may depict distinct supermultiplets of the same $(p,q)$-supersymmetry, though at least some of them can be shown to be equivalent, and by (super)field redefinition only; \item an independent confirmation of the conclusion of Ref.\cite{rGH-obs}, that ambidextrous off-shell supermultiplets of ambidextrous supersymmetry must have at least three levels\cite{rCRT,r6-1}, \ie, their component (super)fields must have at least three distinct, adjacent engineering dimensions. \end{enumerate}